 A longer lawn leaf will ensure far greater photosynthesis in partial shade, thus creating a healthier lawn in these conditions, and a strong healthy lawn with a reasonable level of thatch, and a lush green leaf sward, will fight off Crabgrass on its own quite effectively.
 Regular lawn mowing will also remove more and more Crabgrass seeds as they are being produced and before they can spread out and reseed themselves.

-Once we’ve got our lawn care, lawn mowing heights and regular lawn mowing practices sorted out, all of which will aid in the control of all weed types, we can now look at spraying the existing Crabgrass to kill it off.
+Once we’ve got our lawn care, lawn mowing heights and regular lawn mowing practices sorted out, all of which will aid in the control of all weed types, we can now look at spraying the existing Crabgrass to begin to control the weed.

-Pre-emergent Crabgrass killer should be applied to the turf in the early Spring before the first Crabgrass weeds have even emerged.
-A pre-emergent herbicide kills the weeds as they are first emerging from their seeds, and it’s at this time that they are at their weakest and most easily killed.
+Pre-emergent Crabgrass herbicide should be applied to the turf in the early Spring before the first Crabgrass weeds have even emerged.
+A pre-emergent herbicide destroys the weeds as they are first emerging from their seeds, and it’s at this time that they are at their weakest and most easily controlled.

 Exact germination times for Crabgrass will vary from region to region, so if you’re unsure, check in with your local garden store to ask for advice with these weed treatments.